leovictorsr/spidermon/docs/source/using-the-cli.rst

   - Finish Reasons
   - Unwanted HTTP Codes

+After that, it will ask and allow you to configure your existent models and schemas for the spider generated `items validation`_.

 The command will update your settings.py according to the given configurations.

 .. note::